 He belongs to an elite group of players who have skippered the Reds to Premier League title glory.
 Following on from Bryan Robson, Steve Bruce, Eric Cantona and Roy Keane, Neville realised a lifelong dream as he became the fifth United captain to lift the Premier League trophy following the Reds' triumph in 2006/07.

 The Bury-born defender was handed the skipper's armband following Keane’s departure during 2005/06.
 Being one of the Reds' most consistent and committed performers since establishing himself in the side in 1994/95 at the expense of Paul Parker, Neville was a natural choice.
-He is as loyal a servant as you could hope to have, and in an age where players rarely stay put for long, he's among a dying breed of one-club men.
+As loyal a servant as you could hope to have, and in an age where players rarely stayed put for long, he was among a dying breed of one-club men.
 "United is the only club I've ever wanted to play for," he says.